BL08FR/Radin-Target-Camera-Long-range-Esp-Now-Camera/README.md

 The camera must be able to see the router AP at startup not to connect on it but to find the correct wifi channel.
 The receiver connect to the router AP and spread webserver on it to show photos, it receive the photo sent by the camera and update the web page.

 Made with ESP32CAM modules (ai thinker / HW818).
-The camera ESP32 need that you insert SD card.

 Inspired from Randomnerdtutorial for the webserver: https://randomnerdtutorials.com/esp32-esp-now-wi-fi-web-server/ Inspired from TenoTrash for the RSSI calculation: https://github.com/TenoTrash/ESP32_ESPNOW_RSSI